Beyond Inverted Pendulums: Task-optimal Simple Models of Legged Locomotion: Model Optimization

 \edit{ In Example \exBiggerTaskSpaceNL, the dimension of the task space\footnote{ \edit{ The dimension here is the non-degenerate dimension, meaning the task dimension with non-zero volume.
 In Example \exBiggerTaskSpaceNL, the dimension is 3 because we vary the stride length, ground incline and turning rate. } } is increased compared to the other examples, and we only parameterize the ROM dynamics $g$.
 That is, the embedding function $r$ remains to be a simple forward kinematic function -- the center of mass position relative to the stance foot.
 In this case, the algorithm was again able to find an optimal model, and the result shows that parameterizing only the ROM dynamics $g$ is sufficient enough for achieving near full model performance (about 5\% higher than full-order model's performance). }

-The optimized models are capable of expressing more input-efficient motions than the LIP model, better leveraging the natural dynamics of Cassie.The reduced-order model optimization improves the performance of the robot, while maintaining the model simplicity.
+The optimized models are capable of expressing more input-efficient motions than the LIP model, better leveraging the natural dynamics of Cassie.
+The ROM optimization improves the robot performance, while maintaining the model simplicity.
 We note that the optimal model, unlike its classical counterpart, does not map easily to a physical model, if the embedding function $r$ contains abstract basis functions such as monomials.
 While this limits our ability to attach physical meaning to $y$ and $\tau$, it is a sacrifice that one can make to improve performance beyond that of hand-designed approaches.